The Morse Transform for Discrete Shape Analysis: Rotational invariance

 The Morse transform $\mathscr{M}_{K,d}(\xi)$ (of depth $d$) of a simplicial $n$-complex $K_w(P')$ along a direction $\xi \in \mathbb{S}^{n-1}$ is not intrinsically invariant under the action of the special orthogonal group $\mathrm{SO}(n)$ on the underlying point cloud $P' \subset \mathbb{R}^n$ unless $P'$ only consists of one point at the origin.
 However, the Morse feature vector of $P'$ is invariant under the action of $\mathrm{SO}(n)$ on $P'$ owing to the intermediate step of orienting $P'$, as described below.

-Let $C = \mathrm{cov}(P', P')$ be the covariance matrix of $P'$ and its eigendecomposition be $C = E \Lambda E^\mathrm{T}$, where $\Lambda = \mathrm{diag}(\lambda_1, \lambda_2, \dots, \lambda_n)$ is the matrix of eigenvalues (\textit{principal components}) of $C$ and $E = \big[e^{(1)},\, e^{(2)}, \,\dots\, ,\, e^{(n)}\big]$ is the matrix of the associated eigenvectors (\textit{principal component axes}).
+Let $C = \mathrm{cov}(P', P')$ be the covariance matrix of $P'$ and its eigendecomposition be $C = E \Lambda E^\mathrm{T}$, where $\Lambda = \mathrm{diag}(\lambda_1, \lambda_2, \dots, \lambda_n)$ is the matrix of eigenvalues (\textit{principal component values}) of $C$ and $E = \big[e^{(1)},\, e^{(2)}, \,\dots\, ,\, e^{(n)}\big]$ is the matrix of the associated eigenvectors (\textit{principal component axes}).
 Then the point cloud $P'$ is oriented by first aligning $P'$ with the principal component axes and thus transforming it into a \textit{canonical pose} $P_c = P'E$, which is invariant under the action of $\mathrm{SO}(n)$ on $P'$.
 Due to the lack of uniqueness of the eigendecomposition, there is more than one canonical pose as there are $n!$ ways of ordering the eigenvectors in $E$ and reflections of the eigenvectors $\pm e^{(i)}$ also satisfy the eigendecomposition leading to $n!\cdot2^n$ canonical poses \citep{pca_ambiguity}.
-A \textit{primary pose} $P$ is chosen from the set of canonical poses $\{P_c\}$ by \begin{enumerate} \item ordering the eigenvalues such that $\lambda_1 > \lambda_2 > ... > \lambda_n$, leaving $2^n$ canonical poses (assuming no repeated eigenvalues); \item selecting the signs of the eigenvectors such that $|E| = 1$ (making $E$ a proper rotation), leaving $2^{n-1}$ canonical poses; and \item keeping the eigenvectors with signs such that $\mathrm{skew}[P'e^{(i)}] > 0$ for all $i < n$, leaving one canonical pose (assuming that $P'$ does not have zero skew along any principal component axis). \end{enumerate} In this way we can orient a point cloud $P'$ into the primary pose $P$ in a manner that is invariant under rotations of $P'$.
+A \textit{primary pose} $P$ is chosen from the set of canonical poses $\{P_c\}$ by \begin{enumerate} \item ordering the eigenvalues such that $\lambda_1 > \lambda_2 > ... > \lambda_n$, leaving $2^n$ canonical poses (assuming no repeated eigenvalues); \item selecting the signs of the eigenvectors such that $\mathrm{skew}[P'e^{(i)}] > 0$ for all $i < n$, leaving two canonical poses (assuming that $P'$ does not have zero skew along any principal component axis); and \item choosing the sign of the last eigenvector $e^{(n)}$ such that $|E| = 1$ (making $E$ a proper rotation), leaving one canonical pose. \end{enumerate} In this way, we can orient a point cloud $P'$ into the primary pose $P$ in a manner that is invariant under rotations of $P'$.
 In turn, the Morse feature vector that is derived from the primary pose is also rotationally invariant.
+(See Appendix~\ref{appendix:pca_analysis} for a qualitative study on how likely the PCA-based alignment scheme is to succeed for the two datasets used in the paper.)